 - Need for special education where there is a genuine recognised learning handicap which cannot be catered for at a state school.

 The Good Schools Guide Education Consultants holds a unique central database of information on the scholarships and bursaries offered by UK independent schools.
-You may have a gifted child but limited finances.
-You may want a confidential discussion before going to individual schools to find out what they may be able to offer you.
-Read more about our Scholarships and Bursaries help.
+If you have a gifted child but limited finances, a confidential discussion with our experts before speaking to individual schools may help determine your next step.